Cobster/psst/README.md

 ## Example psst templates

 **Important!** Do not use double quotes when defining a template.
-This will cause the PowerShell to evaluate any replace variables during the initialization of the template.
+This will cause the PowerShell to evaluate the replacement variables during the initialization of the template.
 We want the expansion to occur inside the Expand-Template function call, so the template must be defined as a string literal.

-#### A string literal template.
+#### A string template example

     # Using double quotes will cause